Aggie Teacher Education Residency Model

 “Short-TERM clinical experience, long-TERM teacher impact.”

-aggieTERM provides TAMU undergraduate education students with a year-long clinical residency to develop the classroom expertise to become effective, long-term educators in the Bryan Independent School District (BISD).
-Candidates will be offered a teaching position in BISD upon successful completion of the residency.
+aggieTERM provides prospective TAMU beginning teachers with a year-long clinical residency to develop the classroom expertise to become effective, long-term educators in high need school districts in Texas.
+Candidates may be offered a teaching position upon successful completion of the residency.

 aggieTERM is framed within a 5-point Comprehensive Community Induction Model.
 There is an impressive body of research on the aspects of teacher preparation that have the most impact on quality teachers.
 From this literature, one can identify five key attributes that researchers have found to be linked to quality clinical teaching: